When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking: Introduction

-Current methods largely rely on data-driven approaches, leveraging high-precision detectors to obtaizn real-time target positions \cite{zhang2021fairmot, li2022cmftnet}.
-However, tracking fish in complex underwater environments presents several challenges, as shown in Fig.~\ref{fig:teaser}(a).
+Current methods largely rely on data-driven approaches, leveraging high-precision detectors to obtain real-time target positions \cite{zhang2021fairmot, li2022cmftnet}.
+However, tracking fish in complex underwater environments presents several challenges, as shown in Fig.~\ref{fig:dataset}.
 On the one hand, high morphological similarity among individual fish combined with their erratic movement patterns frequently leads to identity switches and trajectory fragmentation \cite{shevchenko2018fish, li2024tfmft}.
 On the other hand, existing public datasets suffer from insufficient diversity and poor image quality \cite{pedersen2023brackishmot, pedersen20203d}, limiting the development of tracking models with strong generalization capabilities across complex scenarios.

-To address these challenges, we present \textit{Multiple Fish Tracking Dataset 2025} (MFT25), a large-scale dataset specifically designed for underwater multiple fish object tracking, alongside \textit{Scale-aware and Unscented Tracker} (SU-T), an efficient, lightweight baseline model for online tracking.
+To address these challenges, we present \textit{Multiple Fish Tracking Dataset 2025} (MFT25), a large-scale dataset specifically designed for underwater MOT task, alongside \textit{Scale-aware and Unscented Tracker} (SU-T), an efficient, lightweight baseline model for online tracking.
 Our dataset and tracker aim to establish a robust foundation for advancing research in underwater object tracking systems with practical applications in marine ecology and aquaculture.
 Our main contributions are summarized as follows: \begin{itemize}